 - Asymptomatic SDH (acute, subacute, or chronic): urgent neurosurgery consult to determine surgical vs. conservative management and disposition.

-- Supportive care, monitoring, and secondary prevention measures
+- Supportive care, monitoring, and prevention of complications in brain injuries

 - Treatment of reversible underlying causes for spontaneous SDH (e.g., management of coagulopathy, hypertension, diabetes mellitus)

 - Midline shift ≥ 5 mm

 - Rapid neurological deterioration (e.g., ≥ 2-point decrease in GCS score from the time of injury or symptom onset to ER transfer)

 - Unilateral or bilateral fixed dilated pupils

 - ICP > 20 mm Hg